canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

   dss initialize --kubeconfig=$(microk8s config)

-Verify the DSS CLI has detected the GPU by checking the DSS status as follows:
+Verify DSS has detected the GPU by checking the DSS status.
+To do so, run the following command using the DSS CLI:

 .. code-block:: bash